 increase your premiums.
 So it is better to ask your insurance agent if ever you want to have this policy.

 - Extended Replacement Coverage- This option will let your insurer pay for your house to be repaired or rebuilt again to its condition before the damage.
-And if ever that the amount of the repair is more than the dwelling coverage policy limit, it will still be covered.
+And if ever the amount of the repair is more than the dwelling coverage policy limit, it will still be covered.
 Generally, insurers will provide you an option to extend the coverage for an additional 25-50% on top of your dwelling coverage limit.

 - Guaranteed replacement cost coverage- It is the most expensive protection you can have.
 It will let you rebuild your house even if the amount exceeds the policy limit.
 In other words, no matter how much the replacement is, it will be covered.
-That being the case, most insurers require homeowners to inform them regarding any changes, upgrades, or renovations made in your house.
+That being the case, most insurers require homeowners to inform them regarding any changes, upgrades, or renovations made in their house.
 It should be reported within 90 days after the work has been started.
 This is to ensure that your policy is updated and all the additional features of your home are documented.

 Moreover, a proper estimation of your rebuilding cost is a must.
 So to do that, you should make a list of all the things you have in your house.
 Remember that all things count, even the smallest ones.
 From the materials used to build your house like what type of cement, floorings, ceiling, marbles, tiles, or wood.
 Also, keep the receipts of your stuff.
 It will be faster to process in case you file a claim if you have documents to support it.